 Although Hernandez was born in California, he didn't learn to speak English until he was 12.
 However, that didn't stop him from going to college and becoming an engineer and later an astronaut.

-Hernandez told students they were at an age when they would start determining what they
+Hernandez told students they were at an age when they would start determining what they would do in life.